 - Build or buy a birdhouse or bird feeder.
 There are often workshops at stores or nature centers in the spring for making your own.

 - You can also put out things that birds can use to build their nests, including string, yarn, and cotton.
+You can also purchase bird nesting material, which is a fun opportunity to see the birds take these materials for their nests.
 We purchased a suet feeder from a local farm that was stuffed with llama wool, which you can hang for the birds to find, but you could use whatever materials you like.

 - Set up a bird bath.
 You can make your own out of materials like terracotta pots or trays, or purchase one.